zYxDevs/outlook-account-generator/advanced.md

 During our testing, IPRoyal worked well for getting/sending emails.
 Avoid using Bright Data as it refuses to connect.

-### ❓ Why did you use Firefox for Account Creation instead of Chrome?

-Chrome was getting detected, and we were facing the following problems:

-- Captchas were much harder and longer to solve (10 steps long).
-- Even after successfully solving the Captcha, we were asked to solve it again and again in a loop.

-So, we used Firefox, which doesn't cause these issues, and Captchas are much easier to solve.

 ### ❓ I am facing Errors?

 If you encounter the error `API Rate limit exceeded.
 You have to add GH_TOKEN`, which is common in Ubuntu, follow these steps: